-It would help if you also kept a few extra paper bills in case of seeing something you like out of the blue or needing a few more coins for a sandwich.
+It will help to keep a few extra paper bills if you see something you like out of the blue or need a few more coins for a sandwich.

-No matter how affordable they are, these still factor in your whole budget in the long run.
+No matter how affordable they are, these still factor into your whole budget in the long run.

 Saving For Your Future Goals

-For students, it is only a matter of time before they either have to move out and seek opportunities in another city.
+For students, it is only a matter of time before they either move out or seek opportunities in another city.

-It would help if you thought about practicality and comfort before worrying about having an impressive flat for guests.
+It would help if you considered practicality and comfort before worrying about having an impressive flat for guests.

-Another idea worth pondering on is owning a car.
+Another idea worth pondering is owning a car.

 - You may want to invest in a utility vehicle for the family or an impressive ride for friends and peers.

-- Use your current income as investments that could give you more money.
+- Use your current income as an investment that could give you more money.

-- You could run a business, participate in the trading of assets, or invest in stocks.
+- You could run a business, participate in trading assets, or invest in stocks.

-Granted, all of these activities need intensive research and careful studying on top of your school activities.
+Granted, these activities need intensive research and careful studying on top of your school activities.

-You will need to spend time and money, but the result is always rewarding.
+You will need time and money, but the result is always rewarding.

-If you are in high school, you should already start planning which industry you plan to join.
+If you are in high school, you should start planning which industry to join.